-Watch this video (http://openstaxcollege.org/l/foodprice) that addresses how drought in the United States can impact food prices across the world.
-(Note that the story on the drought is the second one in the news report.
-You need to let the video play through the first story in order to watch the story on the drought.)
+Watch this video (http://openstax.org/l/foodprice) that addresses how drought in the United States can impact food prices across the world.

 As we discussed in the chapter on Demand and Supply, many of the reasons that supply curves shift relate to underlying changes in costs.
 For example, a lower price of key inputs or new technologies that reduce production costs cause supply to shift to the right.
 In contrast, bad weather or added government regulations can add to costs of certain goods in a way that causes supply to shift to the left.
 We can also interpret these shifts in the firm's supply curve as shifts of the marginal cost curve.
 A shift in costs of production that increases marginal costs at all levels of output-and shifts MC upward and to the left-will cause a perfectly competitive firm to produce less at any given market price.
 Conversely, a shift in costs of production that decreases marginal costs at all levels of output will shift MC downward and to the right and as a result, a competitive firm will choose to expand its level of output at any given price.
 The following Work It Out feature will walk you through an example.